 To find out about children's coverage programs in your state, visit the insurance and coverage finder on HealthCare.gov.
 You can also get more information on the federal government web site called InsureKidsNow.gov.

-Medicare .
-If you're age 65 or older or have disabilities, you may be eligible for coverage from Medicare, the government health program for seniors and people with disabilities.
+Medicare.
+If you're age 65 or older or are disabled, you may be eligible for coverage from Medicare, the government health program for seniors and people with disabilities.

-To find out if you qualify for Medicare, visit the Medicare eligibility calculator on Medicare.gov.
+To find out if you qualify for Medicare, visit Medicare.gov.
 You can also use the government's Medicare Plan Finder to get cost estimates and coverage information and get information on private Medicare plans, called Medicare Advantage plans.